-How to Interpret The Results
+How to Interpret the Architecture

 When you pay extra on a loan, you are essentially earning a "return" on that money equal to the loan's interest rate.
 For example, paying off a credit card with a 22% APR is like getting a guaranteed, risk-free 22% return on your money.
 No investment can safely and consistently promise that kind of return.
 This path offers powerful psychological benefits: reduced stress, improved monthly cash flow once the debt is gone, and a stronger financial foundation.